radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 First, enable the Entry Memory Cache.
 In the Main Control Panel > Settings Tab > Server Front End section > Memory Cache sub-section (requires [Expert Mode](00-preface#expert-mode)), on the right side, check the Entry Cache box.
 Click Save in the top right corner.

+>[!warning]
->[!warning] if you plan on caching (either entry memory cache or persistent cache) the branch in the tree that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
+>If you plan on caching (either entry memory cache or persistent cache) the branch in the tree that maps to an LDAP backend, you must list the operational attributes you want to be in the cache as “always requested”.
 Otherwise, the entry stored in cache would not have these attributes and clients accessing these entries may need them.
 For details on how to define attributes as “always requested” please see the RadiantOne System Administration Guide.

 Entry cache is for caching every entry (a unique DN) of the specified tree.
 This kind of cache works well on trees where the volatility (update rate) is low (the likelihood of this data changing during the lifetime of this cache is low).
 This type of cache is optimized for and should only be used for finding specific entries (e.g. finding user entries during the “identification” phase of authentication) based on unique attributes that have been indexed in the cache setting, and base searches.
 The attributes you choose to index for the cache are very important because the value needs to be unique across all entries in the cache.
 For example, if you index the uid attribute, then all entries in the cache must have a unique uid (and be able to be retrieved from the cache based on this value).
 On the other hand, an attribute like postalcode would not be a good attribute to index (and search for entries based on) because more than one entry could have the same value for postalcode.

+>[!warning]
->[!warning]the DN attribute is indexed by default.
+>The DN attribute is indexed by default.
 DNs are unique for each entry which is the reason why base searches can be optimized with the entry cache.

 For example, to populate/pre-fill the entry cache with unique user entries, you can preload with a query like: